- 1/2 cup plain yogurt

 - 1-2/3 to 2 cups bread flour

 - Let yogurt stand at room temperature for 15 minutes.
-In a large bowl, dissolve yeast in warm water.
+In a large mixing bowl, dissolve yeast in warm water.
 Add the whole wheat flour, wheat germ, sugar, oil, salt and yogurt.
-Beat until smooth.
 Stir in enough bread flour to form a firm dough.

 - Turn onto a lightly floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a bowl coated with cooking spray, turning once to coat the top.
 Cover and let rise in a warm place until doubled, about 1 hour.